 - E- Evolving.
 Moles should not change or grow.

-If any of these symptoms occur, a dermatologist should be consulted so that the mole can be evaluated, and any product sold in stores should not be used until a dermatologist gives an all-clear.
+If any of these symptoms occur, a dermatologist should be consulted so that the mole can be evaluated, and nothing else should be done until a dermatologist gives an all-clear.

-Several creams are created to remove moles, causing melanoma, as well.
+Several creams that are created to remove moles can, in rare circumstances, cause melanoma.
 All chemicals put on the skin should be thoroughly reviewed and discussed with a licensed professional before being applied to the skin for any reason.
-While a product may say it is completely safe, and even be backed by the FDA, it is always the safest option to consult your doctor before doing anything to your body that could potentially harm it.
+While a product may say it is entirely safe, and even backed by the FDA, it is always the most reliable option to consult your doctor before doing anything to your body that could potentially harm it.